-In the Fall of 1997, a Boston-area theater artist became ill with a life-threatening condition.
-The theater community decided to throw a party in order to raise funds to help with medical expenses.
+In the Fall of 1997, a Boston-area theatre artist became ill with a life-threatening condition.
+The theatre community decided to throw a party in order to raise funds to help with medical expenses.
 The Big Easy nightclub opened its doors free of charge for this event, and actors, producers, writers, designers, directors, and managers all donated their time, money, and expertise.
 The party was an unqualified success.
-Out of that experience arose the idea to create an organization to aid members of our theater community who are in dire need and do not have the financial resources to meet those needs.
+Out of that experience arose the idea to create an organization to aid members of our theatre community who are in dire need and do not have the financial resources to meet those needs.
 That organization is the Theatre Community Benevolent Fund.

 The first substantial contributor to TCBF was the Boston Theater Marathon, established in 1999 by Kate Snodgrass, Artistic Director of Boston Playwrights’ Theatre, for the dual purpose of promoting the area’s wealth of playwrights and of contributing to the Fund.
-In subsequent years, theaters throughout the region have participated in fund drives for the organization, raising tens of thousands of dollars and helping to make it possible for TCBF to provide over $145,000 in grants over the years.
+In subsequent years, theatres throughout the region have participated in fund drives for the organization, raising tens of thousands of dollars and helping to make it possible for TCBF to provide over $145,000 in grants over the years.